austin-meier/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 ### First user

-The first user will be the subscription Admin, and is created by CHILI GraFx, as a result of a signed contract.
+The first user will be the subscription admin, and is created by CHILI GraFx, as a result of a signed contract.

 ### Subsequent Users

-All users (except the first (subscription Admin) user) can be invited to CHILI GraFx by
+All users (except the first (subscription admin) user) can be invited to CHILI GraFx by

 - A Subscription Admin
 - An Environment Admin